The symplectic left companion of a Littlewood-Richardson-Sundaram tableau and the Kwon property: Introduction

 Littlewood \cite{littlewood} has given a branching rule only in the case where both partitions have length $\le n$.
 Sundaram has given a complete branching rule \cite{sundaram, sundaram90} by counting certain Littlewood-Richardson (LR) tableaux, called Littlewood-Richardson-Sundaram tableaux in \cite{leclen,sathishtorres}, and symplectic LR tableaux in \cite{watanabe}.
 Schumann and Torres \cite{schumanntorres} proved a conjectural branching rule by Naito and Sagaki \cite{naitosagaki} in terms of Littelmann paths.

 Kwon \cite{kwon18} has provided branching rules for various pairs in particular the pair $(GL_{2n}(\mathbb{C}),Sp_{2n}(\mathbb{C}))$.
 To express the branching coefficients $c^\lambda_\mu$ he enumerates certain sets in its combinatorial spinor model \cite{kwon} for crystals of classical type.
 As expected the problem of comparing the Sundaram and the Kwon branching rules addresses.
 This has been considered by Lecouvey and Lenart \cite{leclen} by conjecturing an explicit bijection between the two models via the combinatorial $R$-matrix realized by the Henriques-Kamnitzer LR commuter \cite{HK2,HenKam} which has several realizations \cite{knutson, fultonbuch,tyong2,akt16, az18v5,tka18, azkoma25,az18v5} depending also on the LR model.
-Recently Kumar and Torres \cite{sathishtorres} use the LR commuter by Kushwaha–Raghavan–Viswanath for flagged hives \cite{krv21,krsv24} to establish a bijection between the Sundram and Kwon branching models.
+Recently Kumar and Torres \cite{sathishtorres} use the LR commuter by Kushwaha–Raghavan–Viswanath for flagged hives \cite{krv21,krsv24} to establish a bijection between the Sundaram and Kwon branching models.
 As conjectured by Pack and Vallejo \cite{pakvallejo} and proved in \cite{pakvallejo,DK08,akt16, azkoma25, az18v5} all these realizations coincide and henceforth the Lecouvey-Lenart conjecture \cite{leclen} is solved.

 As one shows in \cite{az18v5} the objects counted by the Kwon branching model, after a rephrasing of that model by Lecouvey-Lenart, are precisely the left companions of LR-Sundaram tableaux.
-While Kumar-Torres use the right companion tableau of an LR-Sundaram tableau in their bijection via flagged hives, here, we use the left companion to directly show that the Sundaram flag condition on an LR tableau is mirrored on the left companion as a symplectic Kwon property .
-In other words, the construction of the left companion tableau of an LR-Sundaram tableau gives a symplectic semistandard tableau, equivalently, a semistandard tableau satisfying the Kwon property.
-To summarize we exhibit the branching models of Kwon and Sundaram via the left companion of a Littlewood-Richardson-Sundaram (LRS) tableau.
+While Kumar-Torres use the right companion tableau of an LR-Sundaram tableau in their bijection via flagged hives, here, we use the left companion to directly show that the Sundaram flag condition on an LR tableau is mirrored on the left companion as a symplectic Kwon property.
+In other words, the construction of the left companion tableau of an LR-Sundaram tableau gives a symplectic semistandard tableau, equivalently, a semistandard tableau satisfying the symplectic Kwon property.
+The symplectic condition on the left companion parallels the flag on right companion tableau \cite{sathishtorres} of an LR-Sundaram tableau as in \cite{sathishtorres}.
+Indeed the interlocking of the companion Gelgand-Tsetlin pattern pair of an LR-Sundaram tableau, consisting of the left and the right companions in the form of Gelfand-Tsetlin patterns \cite{gt50}, leads to a flagged hive.